sonata-project/dev-kit/doc/CONTRIBUTING.md

 ### Writing a Pull Requests

+#### The content

+A Pull Request should concern one and **only one** subject.

+If you want to fix a typo and improve the performance of a process, you have to do two **separated** PR.

+The goal is to have a clear commit history and make possible revert easier.

+If you found an issue/typo while writing your change that is not related to your work, please do another PR for that.

 #### The base branch

 Before writing a PR, you have to check on which branch your changes should be based.